Barry Beyerstein: Criticism of Scientology

-Beyerstein was a noted critic of Scientology, writing for the International Journal of Mental Health "The areas of science that enjoy the greatest prestige at any moment are the most tempting targets for appropriation by pseudoscientists.
+Beyerstein was a critic of Scientology, writing for the International Journal of Mental Health: "The areas of science that enjoy the greatest prestige at any moment are the most tempting targets for appropriation by pseudoscientists.
 Capitalizing on dramatic progress in the neurosciences, the merchants of personal success were quick to commandeer neurological jargon to provide a patina of authority.
-Scientology's "engrams" and its notorious "e-meter" were pioneers in this trend."
+Scientology's 'engrams' and its notorious 'e-meter' were pioneers in this trend."

-(O)n balance, psychotherapies founded on ill-conceived assumptions may still prove beneficial if they furnish needed reassurance in an atmosphere where clients can mull over solutions to their dissatisfactions about life.
+[O]n balance, psychotherapies founded on ill-conceived assumptions may still prove beneficial if they furnish needed reassurance in an atmosphere where clients can mull over solutions to their dissatisfactions about life.
 That said, the dangers posed by fringe therapists arise principally in three ways.
 One is the potential for manipulation and fraud.
 Cult-like pseudo-therapies can prey on the dependency needs of vulnerable people while extracting unconscionable amounts of money.
 The nonsensical prattle of Scientology is but one example. ...
 All told, these victims could have been helped much more ethically, effectively and cheaply by scientifically trained counselors who would target specific, tractable problems in their lives.

 Influenced

-Illustrator, author, skeptic Daniel Loxton credits Beyerstein for his interest in skepticism, in several interviews Loxton talks about attending a science fiction conference in British Columbia in 1991 and hearing Beyerstein speak on behalf of the BC Skeptics Society.
+Daniel Loxton credits Beyerstein for his interest in skepticism.
+In several interviews, Loxton talked about attending a science fiction conference in British Columbia in 1991 and hearing Beyerstein speak on behalf of the BC Skeptics Society.
 "He calmly and kindly fielded questions from the audience – and I was shocked by almost everything he said.
 This wasn't the usual fluff: this guy really knew what he was talking about, in a way that I had never encountered before.
 Even his "I don't know"s were substantial in a way that I wasn't used to hearing."
 William B. Davis, of X-Files fame, also credits Beyerstein for introducing him to the skeptical community.
 After hearing an interview with Beyerstein, Davis, also a Canadian, became curious about the group and now lectures at skeptics' conferences himself.